As members fight off cyber attacks from Russia, here’s a deep dive into spending goals, partnerships, and policy debates about going on the offensive.

 MONS, Belgium — NATO officials are boosting funding and forging new partnerships to strengthen their members’ network defenses.
 But some friends of NATO say bureaucratic obstacles and policy disputes are hindering the effort.
-All of that is occurring against a backdrop of daily low-level information attacks — and occasionally much more serious ones — from an increasingly aggressive Russia.
+All of that is occurring against a backdrop of daily low-level cyber attacks — and occasionally much more serious ones — from an increasingly aggressive Russia.

-Example: despite last year’s declaration that an information attack might allow a collective military response dubbed an Article V, alliance officials have not publicly defined what such an attack would look like (except that it would have to be ‘severe’) nor what kinds of response might be involved.
+Example: despite last year’s declaration that an cyber attack might allow a collective military response dubbed an Article V, alliance officials have not publicly defined what such an attack would look like (except that it would have to be ‘severe’) nor what kinds of response might be involved.

 “NATO still has a long way to go in terms of operationalizing that domain.
 We need to clear the first hurdles” by aligning old policies with modern capabilities, said Erki Kodar, the undersecretary for legal and administrative affairs for the Estonian Ministry of Defense, at the annual meeting of NATO’s Communication and Information agency, NCI.

 Alliance officials expect the frequency and severity of attacks to grow.

 “We saw a lot of activity during Zapad 17,” said Rose Gottemoeller, the alliance’s Deputy General Secretary, referring to the massive military exercise Russia recently concluded in Belarus.
 She was answering a question about reports that Russian cyber attacks targeted NATO members Norway and Latvia.
 “What has been new in Russian doctrine and strategy, emerging really since 2014 very strongly, is called hybrid techniques.
 So what we saw in terms of interference with cyber networks was very much in line with the doctrine that they have been really emphasizing since the seizure of Crimea.
 It’s part and parcel of the way Russians are approaching warfare these days.”